Battle of Stalling Down: Examination of Evidence

-More recently, historians have begun to question the veracity of the report of a battle at Stalling Down; for example, a modern authority on Glyndŵr, the late R. R. Davies, made no mention of it in his account of the revolt, published in 1995.
-The problem lies in the fact that the earliest recorded reference to the battle is late, and is found in the works of the 18th-century historian Iolo Morganwg, although Morganwg's account held considerable sway, and was repeated by several later writers, including the Edwardian historian Arthur Bradley in his 1901 biography of Owain Glyndŵr.
+More recently, historians have rightly dismissed the veracity of the report of a battle at Stalling Down; for example, a modern authority on Glyndŵr, the late R. R. Davies, made no mention of it in his account of the revolt, published in 1995.
+The problem lies in the fact that the earliest recorded reference to the battle is late, and is found in the works of the 18th-century forger Iolo Morganwg, although Morganwg's account held considerable sway, and was repeated by several later writers, including the Edwardian historian Arthur Bradley in his 1901 biography of Owain Glyndŵr.
 In it, he places the battle in 1405, calling it the 'battle of Bryn Owen'.

-Nevertheless, in spite of this uncertainty it is not safe to conclude that the Battle of Stalling Down never occurred.
-The discovery of a crypt in the area containing three hundred male skeletons without coffins, combined with the fact there is much local tradition to be found in connection with it, and the context of a battle in either the summer of 1403 or 1405 accords well with our understanding of the progress of Glyndŵr's revolt, as Glyndŵr's presence at nearby Carmarthen in the summer of 1403 is well attested, and it may be that an English incursion along the Roman road into nearby Glamorgan produced a confrontation of which the battle of Stalling Down, as remembered today, is a manifestation.
+Therefore, as a result of the lack of evidence it is safe to conclude that the Battle of Stalling Down never occurred.
+The discovery of a crypt in the area containing three hundred male skeletons without coffins is irrelevant as it was most probably the parish charnel house.
+The fact there is some local tradition to be found in connection with the battle is based on folk etymology of place names like ‘Bryn Owen’ - Owen could literally have been anyone of that common name - and ‘Kingshill’, which again could refer to any king.
+The context of a battle in either 1400/1401 or 1405 according well with our understanding of the progress of Glyndŵr's revolt is pure fancy.